 |A garlic studded pork roast recipe, with a butter based mustard rub, caramelized onions, and a basting sauce made from mango jam with hot pepper jelly.|

 Roast Pork with Spicy Sweet Onion Pan SauceI just love a good pork roast, and this one truly fits.
-Moist and full of flavor, this has been my most favorite way to roast pork for years, and I just happened to have a pork roast in the freezer.
+Moist and full of flavor, this has been one of my most favorite ways to cook a pork roast for years, and I just happened to have a pork loin in the freezer.

 Let's get started!

 The first thing we're gonna do is lightly caramelize some onion to draw out the natural sweetness.
-Heat some olive oil and butter in a heavy bottomed stainless or cast iron skillet over medium heat.
+Heat some olive oil and butter in an oven safe, lidded braising pan or else use a heavy bottomed stainless or cast iron skillet over medium heat, absent having a braiser.
 You don't want to use a non-stick skillet here.
 Once the butter has melted and the oil is hot, add the sliced onions.
 Just cut the ends off of the onion, cut it in half lengthwise, turn and slice.